 “Laura, I’m asking for your forgiveness.
 Will you please forgive me?”
 If what you’re asking forgiveness for is something that caused a deep hurt, add, “I understand you need time to think about it.”
 What you don’t want to do is to assume that just because you asked for their forgiveness, they’re going to hand it right over to you.

 6. Consider following up with a handwritten note.

 Why?
 The note is a permanent reminder of your remorse and your promise not to repeat the offense.
 It also helps you keep your promise because — well, they have it in your handwriting that you will.
 Think of it as a forgiveness promissory note.

 7. Now it’s time for both people to go forth and live out their promises.

 If Laura accepted your apology, that means she can’t hold a grudge and bring up what you did every time she gets angry with you.
 And you (who apologized) can’t go around doing what offended her in the first place.

 A sincere apology should be given and accepted with the intention of restoring the relationship.

 Sometimes, it takes time for things to get back to the way they were, but they can be even better than the way they were.
 Intention can move relationships to a deeper level of respect, harmony, and care for one another.
-Just remember when offering your apology to keep front and center the words of Benjamin Franklin, “Never ruin an apology with an excuse.”
+When deciding how to apologize, just remember to keep front and center the words of Benjamin Franklin: “Never ruin an apology with an excuse.”